leonlinsx/minimal-mistakes/_posts/2020-03-18-peter-bernstein.md

 > Q: Over the course of your career, what are the most important things you’d say you had to unlearn?

 > A: You have to understand that being wrong is part of the process.
 And I try to shut up, you know, at cocktail parties. \[...\] There’s always somebody around who looks very smart.
 I’ve learned that the people who are the most smart aren’t going to make it. \[...\] You just have to be prepared to be wrong and to understand that your ego had better not depend on being proven right.
 Being wrong is part of the process.
 It’s really why the market fluctuates.

+But make sure that your being wrong doesn't kill you.

 **Footnotes**
 1. Sometimes I might paraphrase the article in order to make the text flow better, just fyi